shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 [cloth or clothe pin instead of tape?]

+[chatgpt: describe the atmosphere before you talk about the room’s contents]

 Inside, they found a few dead rat corpses, and the floor was littered in rat feces.
 Cob webs decorated every corner.
 A puddle or two reflected the lantern light.

 Ersie gasped.